 Sr.No.
 Key Audit Matter Auditor's Response 1.
-Evaluation of uncertain tax positions Principal Audit Procedures Obtained details of completed tax assessments, demands and other relevant correspondences for the year ended March 31, significant judgment to determine the possible outcome of these disputes.
-2023 from the management.
+Evaluation of uncertain tax positions Principal Audit Procedures including matters under dispute which involves Obtained details of completed tax assessments, demands and other relevant correspondences for the year ended March 31, 2023 from the management.
 We also reviewed management's stand in the Appeal Petitions filed by the Holding Company.
 We